libin1991/Hy-Theme/README.md

 ## install

-Press ctr/command + shift + p to launch the command palette then run
+Press ctr/command + shift + p to launch the command palette then run:

 ```javascript
 ext install ty-theme
 ```

+Also you can get it for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=jkchao.hy-theme).

 ## Screenshot